 - Remove.bg lets you remove the background portion of an image

-- Smush plugin: If you’re able to use plugins on your site, this will compress your images, which saves you storage space on your WP account, plus it helps your site load faster.
+- Smush plugin: If you’re able to use plugins on your site (i.e. you’re self-hosted or have the WP business plan), this will compress your images, which saves you storage space on your WP account, plus it helps your site load faster.
 It also gives the option of having your images lazy load, so images at the bottom of a post don’t slow down the initial loading of a post in a browser.

 - TinyPNG: for those who can’t use plugins, this website will compress images for you.